Resize instances

 You can create a cluster resize from the cluster overview:

-If you want to refresh your cluster without changing any of the parameters, for example to receive the latest minor Postgres version and newest Crunchy Bridge features, you should initiate a cluster refresh instead.
+If you want to refresh your cluster with the latest Bridge features and Postgres minor version updates but without changing any cluster parameters, you should initiate a cluster refresh instead.

 Cluster resize scheduling

-Resizing will take place during your next maintenance window.
-If you need to resize immediately, click the "Run Upgrade Now" button in cluster settings.
+Resizes that require a failover will take place during your next maintenance window.
+If you want to run the resize immediately, click the "Run Upgrade Now" button in cluster settings.
 If you return to the resize page before a resize failover has begun, you can cancel it.
 You can read more about maintenance scheduling on the Maintenance docs page.

 Resize maintenance details

-Like our HA feature, during a resize the Crunchy Bridge system will bring up a new machine behind the scenes, copy your data from backups and WAL, and do a failover to the new server at the specified time (or during your next maintenance window).
+When you change the instance size or tier, decrease storage, or change the Postgres major version, Crunchy Bridge will bring up a new machine behind the scenes, copy your data from backups and WAL, and fail over to the new server at the specified time (or during your next maintenance window).
 You should ensure your application is set up to automatically reconnect to the database since there will be a brief service interruption (estimated to be no more than a few minutes).

 The cluster management page has additional details about how cluster resizes operate behind the scenes and what you can expect when you schedule one.